About me

 In the past, I have interned in the Automated Reasoning Group at AWS where I worked on using formal methods to improve the trustworthiness of LLM-generated code.
 My research has previously been supported by a gift from AWS.

-CTSketch: Compositional Tensor Sketching for Scalable Neurosymbolic Learning, Preprint 2025.
+- CTSketch: Compositional Tensor Sketching for Scalable Neurosymbolic Learning

-Alaia Solko-Breslin, Seewon Choi, Ziyang Li, Neelay Velingker, Rajeev Alur, Mayur Naik, and Eric Wong.
+Alaia Solko-Breslin, Seewon Choi, Ziyang Li, Neelay Velingker, Rajeev Alur, Mayur Naik, and Eric WongAutomata Learning with an Incomplete Teacher

 Teaching